Michael Bartels

-Michael Bartels (born 8 March 1968) is a German professional racing driver.
-He is a multiple FIA GT champion and former Grand Prix driver who attempted to qualify for four races in with Lotus.
+Michael Wilhelm Bartels (born 8 March 1968) is a German professional racing driver.
+He is an FIA GT1 world champion for Vitaphone and a former Grand Prix driver who attempted to qualify for four races in with Lotus.

 Career

 Bartels was the 1985 German karting champion and the 1986 German Formula Ford 1600 champion.
 He competed in the German Formula Three Championship in 1988 and 1989, before stepping up to International Formula 3000 in 1990.